Worxfr/DemoLattice/terraform/README.md

 > The maintainers of this project are not responsible for any issues that may arise from the use of this code in production environments.
 ---

-This directory contains the AWS CDK implementation of the DemoLattice project, which demonstrates AWS VPC Lattice for service networking across multiple VPCs.
+This directory contains the Terraform implementation of the DemoLattice project, which demonstrates AWS VPC Lattice for service networking across multiple VPCs.

 ## Architecture Overview

-The CDK code provisions the following resources:
+The Terraform code provisions the following resources:

 - **VPCs**:
   - Client1 VPC (10.1.0.0/24)